 Eye Color is Just One Factor for Cataracts

 Your eye color is now thought of as a genetic trait that affects your risk for developing cataracts.
-The darker your eyes, the more likely you are to eventually get this common condition.
+The darker your eyes, the more likely you will eventually get this common condition.

 By protecting your eyes from sun and smoke and seeking eye care from a qualified ophthalmologist, you reduce your risk of vision problems related to cataracts.
 If you do develop cataracts, you can rely on the staff and surgeons of Barnet Dulaney Perkins Eye Center to use the best laser cataract surgery methods to remove your cataracts and restore your vision.